JustinBear99/JustinBear99/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
 Vtuber translation project that automatically grabs the translation videos on Youtube to let users query their interested vtubers and translators
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-1. Cloud things: firebase, aws, netilify...
+1. Cloud things: firebase, aws, netilify
 2. Java Spring ..
 3. mobile app development
-- 💬 Ask me about ...
+- 💬 Ask me about
 Anything :)
-- 📫 How to reach me: ...
+- 📫 How to reach me:
 email justin850509@gmail.com
 <!-- - ⚡ Fun fact: ... -->